paulcosmos/new-world-template/content/reviews/review-1.md

 ---
-title: James
+title: Confidential Shredding
 type: review
 rating: 5
-location:
+location: WA8
 ---

-Excellent!
-Great final result and a very friendly service.
-Highly recommended.
+Great guys, kept us up to date with their arrival time.
+Would definitely call them again for any waste disposal needs